Does Sunscreen Expire? Sunscreen Expiration Explained

 If a sunscreen has expired, it should be thrown away.
 Not only will expired sunscreen not effectively protect you from the sun, but it also can irritate your skin and cause rashes and breakouts.

+Check the entire package for an expiration date.
 Any sunscreen that you’ve had for longer than three years or that has changed in color, texture, or odor should be thrown away.
 You’re always better off getting a new bottle of sunscreen that you know will work properly than using an expired product.

 Sunscreen Expiration Recap